 In the 7th century the Byzantine Bishop Zosimus converted the temple to a church which was dedicated to the city’s patron saint, Santa Lucia (c.281-301 AD).
 This early martyr took on many of the attributes of her pagan predecessor, Athena.
 Openings were cut in the temple’s cella to form an arcade to connect the nave to the aisles formed by filling the spaces between the columns of its pteron; we may still discern the massive Doric columns embedded in the medieval flanking walls of the building.
 Atop these are the remains of triglyphs and metopes surmounted by Norman crenellation.
 The temple had literally been turned inside out to become a church.
 Syracuse cathedral became a mosque under the Muslims.
 The Normans constructed a new façade that was later destroyed by an earthquake and replaced with a grandiose Baroque façade between 1728 and 1754.

-Our morning will be an exploration of the old town of Syracuse where we will visit the Cathedral, the solid Doric colonnades that survive of the Temple of Apollo and the extraordinary Arethusa Fountain, a natural freshwater spring that wells up just a metre or so from the saltwater of the harbour.
-In the Piazza del Duomo close to the cathedral we shall visit a small shrine in which we shall see Caravaggio’s late masterpiece The Burial of Saint Lucy.
+After a Welcome Meeting, we explore the old town of Syracuse, where we will visit the Cathedral, the solid Doric colonnades that survive of the Temple of Apollo and the extraordinary Arethusa Fountain, a natural freshwater spring that wells up just a metre or so from the saltwater of the harbour.
+In the Piazza del Duomo we shall visit a small shrine in which we shall see Caravaggio’s late masterpiece The Burial of Saint Lucy.
 This poignant image has recently been returned to its original location, and is one of the great artist’s most powerful late works.

 There will also be the option of visiting the Museo Bellomo, a small museum in a medieval palace with medieval sculpture collection.
 Its greatest treasure is Antonello da Messina’s Annunciation, a recently restored triptych that is a masterpiece of the Renaissance by Italy’s first painter to use oils.
 The rest of the afternoon will be at leisure to enjoy the historic heart of this beautiful city before we meet again in the evening to partake in a Welcome Dinner at a local restaurant.
 (Overnight Syracuse) BD